DUI in Chesapeake: What the Court Data Shows

 Chesapeake, one of the largest cities in the Hampton Roads metropolitan area, handles a substantial number of DUI/DWI cases annually.
-This page examines what two years of public court records reveal about how DUI cases are resolved in Chesapeake courts.
+This page examines what a full year of public court records reveal about how DUI cases are resolved in Chesapeake courts.

 What These Patterns Mean